hashicorp/terraform-provider-consul/website/docs/d/keys.html.markdown

 * `token` - (Optional) The ACL token to use.
 This overrides the token that the agent provides by default.

-* `key` - (Required) Specifies a key in Consul to be read or written.
+* `key` - (Required) Specifies a key in Consul to be read.
 Supported values documented below.
+Multiple blocks supported.

 The `key` block supports the following: